shivanshutiwari35/CLIP-Embedding-Model/README.md

 helmet     → 0.06
 glasses    → 0.03

-The model identifies “cap” and “hat” as the top matches — proving that the difference between the two image embeddings corresponds to the concept that changed.
+##The model identifies “cap” and “hat” as the top matches — proving that the difference between the two image embeddings corresponds to the concept that changed.

-Conceptual Insight
+##Conceptual Insight

-This project explores visual-semantic arithmetic in CLIP’s shared embedding space.
+-This project explores visual-semantic arithmetic in CLIP’s shared embedding space.

-Just like:
+-Just like:

-King – Man + Woman ≈ Queen
+-King – Man + Woman ≈ Queen

-…we now have:
+-…we now have:

-(Man with Cap) – (Man without Cap) ≈ Cap
+-(Man with Cap) – (Man without Cap) ≈ Cap

-Referenced in:
+-Referenced in:

-ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic (CVPR 2021)
+-ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic (CVPR 2021)

-Embedding Arithmetic of Multimodal Queries for Image Retrieval (CVPR 2022)
+-Embedding Arithmetic of Multimodal Queries for Image Retrieval (CVPR 2022)

-Visualization
+-##Visualization

-Run inside Jupyter/Colab to view both images side-by-side and similarity scores plotted.
+-Run inside Jupyter/Colab to view both images side-by-side and similarity scores plotted.